m-voit/concepts-of-programming-languages/study-project/paper.md

 To be precise, a closure is the reference to the local state of the function, that returns an anonymous function.
 However, both terms are often used interchangeably, since both concepts belong to the concept of anonymous functions, returned by an outer function [fog13].

-Support for closures is found in all programming languages with first-class functions.
-This is the case because closures are needed for anonymous functions to work.
+Support for closures is found in all programming languages with first-class functions, because closures are needed for anonymous functions to work.
-Without closures and thus without references to the _outer_ function, returning the _inner_ function, the _inner_ function would stop working when called directly [moz02][fog13].
+Without closures and thus without references to the _outer_ function, the _inner_ function would stop working when called directly [moz02][fog13].

 ```javascript
 const expectString = expectedString => input => expectCodePoints(expectedString)(input);